 You can spend from $10.00 to about $75.00 for a single tool.
 While I would avoid the very bottom of the range, you should make your own cost-benefit decisions.
 Ensure you buy tools in which the blades can be either sharpened or replaced.
 Otherwise, you will be stuck fairly quickly with an unusable, dull tool.

 The rule of blade tools is this.
 Sharp and respected is safe.
 Dull is dangerous.

 The blades are made in two different ways and each one is designed for a specific purpose.
 Use them accordingly.

 Bypass blades-these blades work like a pair of scissors and they make the best, sharp, clean cuts on young green branches and wood.

 Anvil blades-these work like a knife and they are designed to cut tough wooden branches.
 Keep them for wood.
 They will crush the delicate green branches.

 -Hand Pruners, are the handheld blades you carry to cut plants as you work.
 They are also sold as handheld pruners, pruners or secateurs.
 Why secateurs, from French, secateur, originally Latin, secare, “to cut”.

 -Lopping Shears-pruning shears with handles 24-20” long.
 These are for cutting branches up to 2” in diameter.

--Pruning Saw-when the hand pruner is too small, and the lopper unwieldly, the pruning saw is perfect.
+-Pruning Saw-when the hand pruner is too small, and the lopper unwieldy, the pruning saw is perfect.
 All pruning saws have a metal blade with cutting teeth machined into the blade.
 A small, folding saw is convenient to own and safe to carry around.
 If your property has loads of hardwood trees and bushes you may own several sizes.

--Long Handled Branch Trimmer-this allows us to trim pretty high tree branches from the ground using an elevated blade with a rope handle.
+-Long Handled Branch Trimmer allows us to trim pretty high tree branches from the ground using an elevated blade with a rope handle.
 We have hardwood trees, flowering trees, and plenty of palms.
 This tool comes in handy.w